-Dear Ms. Mejia:
+Dear Mr. Downes:

-This letter responds to your request to review and approve the tribal gaming ordinance, Resolution No. 07-8-99-01, adopted on July 8, 1999, by the Lytton Band of Pomo Indians of the Lytton Rancheria (Rancheria).
-This letter constitutes such approval under the Indian Gaming Regulatory Act (IGRA).
-Such approval does not constitute approval of specific games.
-It is important to note that the gaming ordinance is approved for gaming only on Indian lands as defined in the IGRA.
+This letter is in response to your request, on behalf of the Cuyapaipe Band of Mission Indians ("Band"), for the National Indian Gaming Commission ("NIGC") to review and approve the Band's Gaming Ordinance No: 00-25 adopted by the Band on September 21, 2000, and received by our office on January 22, 2001.
+This letter constitutes approval of your submission under the Indian Gaming Regulatory Act ("IGRA").
+It is important to note that the gaming ordinance is approved for gaming only on Indian lands, as defined in the IGRA, over which the Band has jurisdiction.

-With the Chairman's approval of the Rancheria's gaming ordinance, the Rancheria is now required to conduct background investigations on its key employees and primary management officials.
-The NIGC expects to receive a completed application for each key employee and primary management official pursuant to 25 C.F.R. §556.5(a) and an investigative report on each background investigation before issuing a license to a key employee or primary management official pursuant to 25 C.F.R. §556.5(b).
+With approval of the Band's Gaming Ordinance, the Band's Tribal Gaming Commission is required to conduct background investigations on its key employees and primary management officials.
+The NIGC expects to receive a completed application for each key employee and primary management official, pursuant to 25 C.F.R. § 556.5(a), and an investigative report on each background investigation, pursuant to 25 C.F.R. § 556.5(b), before the Tribal Gaming Commission issues a license to a key employee or primary management official.

-Thank you for submitting the ordinance of the Lytton Band of Pomo Indians of the Lytton Rancheria for review and approval.
-The NIGC staff and I look forward to working with you and the Rancheria in implementing the IGRA.
+Thank you for submitting the Gaming Ordinance for review and approval.
+The NIGC staff and I look forward to working with you and the Band on future gaming issues.

-Sincerely yours
+Sincerely your